GRC-SummerSchool/learn-python/Day4/SimplePlotting.md

 ## Using matplotlib

-Before we can use the matplotlib library, we must import it
+Before we can use the matplotlib library, we must import it.
+The as statement gives us a shorthand way to refer to the library in our functions.

 ```python
 import matplotlib.pyplot as plt
 ```

 ## Simple X, Y Plot

 To create an X, Y plot, the arrays of the X and Y values are simply passed to the ```plot()``` function.
+We want to plot the average temperature (TAVG) for a given division over time.

 Below we define a function called ```plot_tavg``` which takes the 2 arguments which are the X and Y arrays passed to the ```plot``` function

 ```python